Open-Cascade-SAS/OCCT/dox/overview/overview.md

 Scriptics Corp., Sun Microsystems, and other companies.
 However, Tcl/Tk is an open source, and the copyright allows you to use, modify, and redistribute Tcl/Tk for any purpose, without an explicit license agreement and without paying any license fees or royalties.
-To use Tcl/Tk, please refer to the Licensing Terms (https://www.tcl.tk/software/tcltk/license.html).
+To use Tcl/Tk, refer to the Licensing Terms (https://www.tcl.tk/software/tcltk/license.html).

 **FreeType 2** is developed by Antoine Leca, David Turner, Werner Lemberg and others.
 It is a software font engine that is designed to be small, efficient, highly customizable and